GWA Calculator Philippines Compute General Weighted Average Free

 Summa Cum Laude GWA of 1.00 to 1.20

 The highest Latin honor in Philippine college.
-It requires a near perfect academic record sustained from first year through graduation.
-The conditions are absolute zero failing grades anywhere on the complete transcript zero unresolved INC grades at the time of graduation evaluation and no academic disciplinary record.
-A single grade of 5.00 in any subject at any point permanently disqualifies a student from all Latin honors regardless of how strong all subsequent performance becomes.
+It requires a near-perfect academic record from first year to graduation zero failing grades anywhere on the complete transcript, zero unresolved INC grades at graduation evaluation, and no academic disciplinary record.
+A single grade of 5.00 at any point permanently disqualifies from all Latin honors regardless of all future performance.

 Magna Cum Laude GWA of 1.21 to 1.45

-The second highest Latin honor.
-Students graduating Magna Cum Laude are highly competitive for graduate school admissions CHED Faculty Development Programs DOST SEI grants and the most competitive management trainee programs nationwide.
+The second-highest Latin honor.
+Students graduating Magna Cum Laude are highly competitive for graduate school admissions, CHED Faculty Development Programs, DOST-SEI grants, and the most competitive employer programs nationwide.

 Cum Laude GWA of 1.46 to 1.75

 The most commonly awarded Latin honor across Philippine universities.
-A cumulative GWA of 1.75 is the Cum Laude threshold which is the same number that defines Dean’s List eligibility each semester.
-Students who make the Dean’s List consistently across their entire college career are building toward Cum Laude graduation.
+The 1.75 threshold is the same number that defines Dean’s List eligibility each semester.
+Students who make the Dean’s List consistently across their entire college career are building directly toward Cum Laude graduation.

 Dean’s List Semestral GWA of 1.75 or Better

-The Dean’s List is awarded each semester to students who achieve a semestral GWA of 1.75 or better with no failing grades and no INC grades in that specific term.
-Consistent Dean’s List performance across every semester is the most reliable path to Cum Laude recognition at graduation.
+The Dean’s List is awarded each semester to students achieving a semestral GWA of 1.75 or better with no failing grades and no INC grades in that specific term.
+Consistent Dean’s List performance each semester is the most reliable path to Cum Laude recognition at graduation.

-Filipino students applying for international scholarships graduate programs or positions at multinational companies need to convert their Philippine GWA to the American GPA scale.
-A Philippine GWA of 1.75 which represents excellent Cum Laude performance appears to an American reader as 1.75 out of 4.0 which in their system suggests near failing performance.
-Converting your GWA before presenting it internationally is essential.
+Filipino students applying for international scholarships, graduate programs, or positions at multinational companies need to convert their Philippine GWA to the American GPA scale.
+A Philippine GWA of 1.75 excellent Cum Laude performance appears to an international reader as 1.75 out of 4.0, suggesting near-failing performance on their scale.
+Converting before presenting internationally is essential.

 | 1.00 | 4.00 | Excellent Summa Cum Laude |